We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you are having problems with the transmission in your Versa, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-White light when you back up - yup, they burn out and you can replace them with bright LEDs2008 Nissan Versa S 1.8L 4 Cyl.
+Small bulbs that burn out regularly - did you know you can replace these with LED lights?2008 Nissan Versa S 1.8L 4 Cyl.
 Sedan